MaPaul1977/KittensGame/README.md

 Enjoy!

-##Special Thanks!
+## Any special thanks?

-Special thanks to the authors of both AutoKittens and KittenScientists for some of the ideas I integrated into this script.
+A huge thanks to the authors of both AutoKittens and KittenScientists for some of the ideas I integrated into this script!